amir20/dozzle/docs/guide/faq.md

 ### Disabling compression in traefik

-Traefik reverse proxy can be configures via middlewares to support compression.
+Traefik reverse proxy can be configured via middlewares to support compression.
 If implemented, the usual configuration looks like this:

 ```
 http: